Saturday, 31 December 2016

 Here we were today at Royd House Wood.
 We were thinning out some trees planted around 20 years ago.
 Kirklees land, and Kirklees forestry officers had marked up the trees for removal by us.

-We were: Ben (solo, without Solo), Philip and chainsaw, Stephen K. and chainsaw, Stephen O., Steve, Hap, Tanya, Jess, Dianne and Johnathan, John, Guy, Peter, Dave and some Aldi liqueur , Adrian, and myself.
+We were: Ben (solo, without Solo), Philip and chainsaw, Stephen K. and chainsaw, Stephen O., Steve, Hap, Tanya, Jess, Dianne and Johnathan, John, Guy, Peter, Dave , Adrian, and myself.

 We filled over 3 bays of our drying sheds with the fruits of our labour.